-Earlier in his career, Citron served in a number of business, program management and engineering leadership roles.
-These included developing advanced space systems including a new small satellite product line (702SP) that has won awards from both Aviation Week and AIAA.
-He also created innovative architectures for satellite-based IP data systems and designed the company's first digital payload where he later served as program manager.
-The technical and financial success of this program led to a multi-billion dollar business that is a major part of Boeing's satellite portfolio.
+Earlier in his career, Citron served in a number of business, program management and engineering leadership roles, which included developing advanced space systems such as a small satellite product line (702SP) that has won awards from both Aviation Week and the American Institute of Aeronautics and Astronautics.
+He also created innovative architectures for satellite-based IP data systems and designed the company's first digital payload, later serving as program manager.
+The technical and financial success of this program led to a multibillion dollar business that is a major part of the Boeing satellite portfolio.

 Citron has published numerous technical papers and has three patents in the areas of error correction, signal processing and adaptive antennas.
 He was also chosen to participate in the National Academy of Engineering's Frontiers of Engineering.

 Citron received a bachelor’s degree in electrical engineering with distinction from Purdue University and a master’s degree and doctorate in electrical engineering from Stanford University.